Overview

 Philosophy:

-• We recognise children’s early learning takes place in the context of their family, culture and community.
+Recognise children’s early learning and development takes place in the context of their family, culture, and community.

-• We understand children are unique individuals who grow and learn in a unique way.
+Understand children are unique individuals who grow and learn in a variety of ways.

-• We believe play is essential in its ability to stimulate and integrate a wide range of children’s intellectual, physical, social and creative abilities (VELYDF)
+Value play in its ability to stimulate and integrate a wide range of children’s intellectual, physical, social and creative abilities (as outlined in the Victorian Early Years Learning and Development Framework – VEYLDF).

 Principles:

-• Establish respectful, caring relationships with each child and their families.
+Establish and foster respectful, caring relationships with each child and their families.

 Child Safe Environment